Introduction to Choosing Slot Machines

 Summary to Choosing Slot Machines

-After a casino has been chosen, it’s time to select candidate slot machines most likely to result in a win.
+After a casino has been chosen, it’s time to select candidate slot machines most likely to result in a relatively high value win.
 The size of your available bankroll, whatever it is, is an important factor in this selection process.
 The bankroll size needs to be matched to the slot machine’s denomination and number of maximum credits.

-Here, we’ve also discussed how slot machines calculated odds twice: once to determine if you’ve win, and again to determine how much you’ve won.
+Here, we’ve also discussed how slot machines calculated odds twice: once to determine if you’ve won, and again to determine how much you’ve won.
 Another important aspect discussed to improve a player’s performance was the basics of reading a slot machine’s pay table.

 Finally, we talked about the “goodness” ratio to help select candidate slot machines and, perhaps critically importantly when improving our odds of winning, knowing precisely which slot machines must be avoided.